micah686/VnManager/README.md

 A program to keep track of your visual novels

 ![alt text](https://raw.githubusercontent.com/micah686/VnManager/master/Screenshots/01-Main.PNG)
 You can find more information here: [https://micah686.github.io/VnManager/](https://micah686.github.io/VnManager/)
+The installer might give a warning when downloading the file, as it has a self signed certificate that Chrome/Firefox/Edge doesn't trust.

 | | Active Integrations |
 | --- | --- |